 Kidney stones (renal calculi) are hard masses formed by minerals and salts that cannot dissolve in the urine.
-They combine to form solid aggregates of various sizes that remain in the kidney.
-In most cases, kidney stones are non-symptomatic because they do not obstruct the kidney.
-However, they can migrate through the ureter (the tube that carries urine from the kidney to the bladder) and block the regular urine passage.
+They combine to form solid aggregates of various sizes in the kidney.
+Kidney stones are often non-symptomatic because they do not obstruct the kidney.
+However, they can migrate through the ureter (the tube that carries urine from the kidney to the bladder) and block regular urine passage.
 The obstruction of the ureter and the consequent increase in kidney pressure is a painful situation that can start renal colic, which is the main symptom of stone disease.

 Most kidney stones pass through the ureter, bladder and urethra and go out of the body independently with or without treatment.
 In a few cases, the stone gets stuck in the ureter and requires a procedure under general anaesthesia.

 How and why do kidney stones form?
-It is a common query when the patient wants to know how to prevent further painful renal colics or, in the worst case, an invasive procedure.
+It is a common query when the patient wants to know how to prevent further painful renal colics or, worst case, an invasive procedure.
 Effective prevention starts with knowledge of the risk factors to proactively modify some aspects of our lifestyle.
-The causes of kidney stone are the following:
+The causes of kidney stones are the following:

 What we eat and drink can affect the chance of forming kidney stones.
 One of the common causes is high levels of calcium in the urine (or hypercalciuria).

 It is not always due to dietary calcium.
-If we lower the amount of calcium on our diet rarely, we stop stones formation.
-By restricting dietary calcium, we can affect bone health, and we may even increase kidney stone risk.
+If we lower the amount of calcium in our diet, we do not necessarily stop stone formation.
+By restricting dietary calcium, we can affect bone health and even increase kidney stone risk.
 Then, to prevent kidney stone disease, we limit the dietary calcium intake only in clear overload cases.

 Instead of lowering dietary calcium intake, we may reduce the urine calcium level by decreasing sodium (salt) intake.
 A good action then is to avoid salty food.
-By lowering salt in the diet, we reduce urine calcium, and we effectively prevent the calcium stones from forming.
+By lowering salt in the diet, we reduce urine calcium and effectively prevent calcium stones from forming.